TreadSoftly/Projects/OSINT_MosquitoesRF.md

 ## The noise of mosquitoes irritates me about as much as hearing drones overhead when I was on patrol in country.
 (Was it a good guy drone?
 Was it a bad guy drone?
 Who knows, cross your fingers!)
 I have always instantly hated the sound/noise/frequencies and want to take them down.
-So lets build some things to do just that...for the drones of course, Bill Gates is the one working on the mosquitoes still.
+So let's build some things to do just that...for the drones of course, Bill Gates is the one working on the mosquitoes still.

 ## (FOR NOW this will be a resource dump until I can organize this repo into a well laid out document)